gethinode/docs/content/en/docs/0.9/components/spinner.md

 ## Examples

+Change the style of your spinner with shortcode arguments.

 ### Colored spinner

 Set the `color` argument to apply a theme color to the spinner.
 The following shortcodes display a centered spinner for each available color.